-In the case of binary attributes, the distance between objects may be calculated based on a contingency table.
-A binary attribute is symmetric if both of its states are equally valuable.
-In that case, using the simple matching coefficient can assess dissimilarity between two objects:
+In the case of binary attributes, the distance between objects can be calculated based on a contingency table.
+A binary attribute is symmetrical if its two states have the same value.
+In this case, using the simple matching coefficient can assess the dissimilarity between two objects:

-where q is the number of attributes that equal 1 for both objects; t is the number of attributes that equal 0 for both objects; and s and r are the number of attributes that are unequal for both objects.
+where q is the number of attributes equal to 1 for the two objects; t is the number of attributes equal to 0 for the two objects; and s and r are the number of attributes that are unequal for the two objects.

-A binary attribute is asymmetric, if its states are not equally important (usually the positive outcome is considered more important).
-In this case, the denominator ignores the unimportant negative matches (t).
-This is called the Jaccard coefficient:
+A binary attribute is asymmetric, if its states are not equally important (the positive result is generally considered more important).
+In this case, the denominator ignores unimportant negative matches (t).
+This is called the coefficient of Jaccard :